ezequielc97/Mapping-USMembersofCongress-Ideology-in-21stCentury/README.md

   - Finish Mapping Dimension 1 Nominate Score for all 2018 House districts
-  - build script to subset by political party, add party layer to GIS proj
+  - build R script to subset by political party, add party layer to GIS proj
   - build initial webmap
   - map dimension 2 scores for 2018